csdurfee/csdurfee.github.io/content/majority-voting-ensemble-learning.md

 ## Majority Voting
 We can also create ensembles of *strong learners* -- combining multiple powerful models together.
 Each individual model is powerful enough to do the entire classification on its own, but we hope to achieve higher accuracy by combining their results.
 The most common way to do that is with voting.
 Query several classifiers, and have the ensemble return the majority pick, or otherwise combine the results.

-There are some characteristics of ensembles that seem pretty common-sense [Bonab 2017].
+There are some characteristics of ensembles that seem pretty common sense [1].
 The classifiers in the ensemble need to be *diverse*: as different as possible in the mistakes they make.
 If they all make the same mistakes, then there's no way for the ensemble to correct for that.

 The more classification categories, the more classifiers are needed in the ensemble.
 However, in real world settings, there's usually a point where adding more classifiers doesn't improve the ensemble.